xurxodiz/sorin/README.md

 (you should run `scripts/fetch.sh USERNAME` periodically afterwards to get the new tweets since last time)

-Then, run `scripts/parse.py USERNAME` to create the dictionary.
+Then, run `scripts/parse.py USERNAME` to create the dictionary (the first time you run the init script this will be done for you automatically).

 `scripts/generate.py USERNAME` will create the tweets and print them on screen.